 The following examples show how CGT works in various situations where people have bought and sold shares and units.
-They may help you meet your CGT obligations and complete item 18 on your tax return (supplementary section), or item 9 if you use the tax return for retirees.
+They may help you meet your CGT obligations and complete item 18 on your tax return (supplementary section).

 EXAMPLE 12: Sonya has a capital gain from one parcel of shares that she bought and sold less than 12 months later.